chrisnathan20/mybnb-react-java-sql/README.md

 Assumptions:
-- fixed base price for listings but editable special prices
+- fixed base price for listings but editable special prices, this decision is to satisfy the condition that the price change can only change on days that the listing is available
 - unable to browse unless logged in
 - only renters can book listings
 - types are restricted to just 4 (apartment, full house, private room, shared room)